Gens81/brave-new-world/BNW-post-2.1-modifications-main/Upcoming.md

 - Elemental properties nomenclature and order changed to: Absorb, No Damage, Half Damage, Weakness
 - Added Cursed Shield/Auto-Regen interaction to the status screen
 - Added XP and EP to the "Next" line on status screen
-- Changed all exp. references to XP (battle strings shows both)
+- Changed all "exp." references to "XP"
 - Removed Y toggle to see rerise learning percentage (It's now shown by default)
-- Fixed dual wield penalty shown regardless of whether you're using a second hand
+- Fixed dual wield penalty shown regardless of whether you're using a second weapon
-- Fixed If Near Fatal causes Zinger to be removed from a target, any remaining strikes will target whoever is in the 2nd slot
+- Fixed "If Near Fatal causes Zinger to be removed from a target, any remaining strikes will target whoever is in the 2nd slot"

 ### 2.2 roadmap (ordered by priority):

 - Press A on a Rage to show details: Elemental weaknesses/resistance, Statuses immunities/innate
 - Added Brave New World subtitle to the ingame animated title
 - Import Snaphat compression algorythm
-- Customize command on the default command window
+- Customize command on the "normal" command window
 - Gray out null value in shop details screen
 - Import Alphabetical Lore by Silent Enigma: useless for english version but useful for translations or future lores edits
 - Phoenix glitch fix